IvoryScript user guide

 • Memory efficiency: Since tail-recursive functions do not accumulate stack frames, they use constant memory, even for complex or deeply recursive operations.

 While tail recursion must currently be implemented manually in IvoryScript, future enhancements are planned to introduce program analysis that can automatically detect and transform functions into their tail-recursive equivalents.
-This would allow the compiler to optimize recursion without requiring explicit restructuring by the developer.
+This would allow the compiler to optimise recursion without requiring explicit restructuring by the developer.

 For now, restructuring functions for tail recursion requires manual refactoring to ensure the recursive call is the final action, using accumulators or helper functions as necessary.